christinanelson/SustainabilityProfitCorrelation/README.md

 The naive model calculates the median RMS of subset prior observations relative to the next one year GDP growth.

 From this model, there is a median of **2.446 RMSE (+/- 0.000)**.
 Note there is no error because there is no stochastic element.
-So, any model that give a lower error than 2.446 shows an improvement in predictive performance.
+So, any model that gives a lower error than 2.446 shows an improvement in predictive performance.

+The next model I built is a multilayer perceptron (MLP).
+MLPs are a good starting point because it is a relatively simple feed forward neural network.
+Again, we use time steps of one years here, but MLPs are additionally able to do time series forecasting by taking multiple lag observations and use them as features to make predictions.
+Here we will actually make a prediction of the unknown next year's annual GDP growth.

+A MLP from Keras library is used.
+We use 10 (increments of 1 year) lag observations, 500 nodes in the hidden layer, 100 epochs (times exposed to the whole training set), and 100 batches (amount of samples within an epoch having updated weights applied).
+The hidden layer uses a rectified linear activation function, and the output layer uses a linear activation function.
+Also, the standard mean squared error is used as a loss function and the 'Adam' flavour is used for training the network using stochastic gradient descent.

-The MLP's prediction is shown in the folllowing box and whisker plot, which has a RMSE of **2.192 +/- 0.059**, which is an improvement compared to the naive model.
+The MLP's RMSE scores are shown in the folllowing box and whisker plot, which has a RMSE of **2.192 +/- 0.059**, which is an improvement compared to the naive model.
+The spread with a standard deviation of 0.059 could be reduced further by optimizing hyperparameters.

 ![alt text](https://github.com/christinanelson/SustainabilityProfitCorrelation/blob/main/Plots/boxplot-forecast-2013_USA_GDP.png?raw=true)

 This is the values for GDP growth for the years 2014-2019.
-We compare our prediction above to GDP growth for 2014. (ie. about 2.5%)
+I plan to compare prediction above to GDP growth for 2014.

 ![alt text](https://github.com/christinanelson/SustainabilityProfitCorrelation/blob/main/Plots/USA_GDP_2014-2019_real.png?raw=true)

-The naive model is closer in accuracy to the actual value for GDP growth in 2014, but this could be that the MLP needs more optimization and training.
+The same analysis was repeated closer to the large delta in GDP growth from from 2009 to 2010.

 ![alt text](https://github.com/christinanelson/SustainabilityProfitCorrelation/blob/main/Plots/USA_GDP_timeseries_1961-2009.png?raw=true)

+For our naive model we obtain a RMSE of about **2.975**.
+And when using MLP, we get a median RMSE of 2.086 +/- 0.060.
+Again, there is improvement in model's predictive performance when using MLP.

 ![alt text](https://github.com/christinanelson/SustainabilityProfitCorrelation/blob/main/Plots/boxplot-forecast-2009_USA_GDP.png?raw=true)

 This is the values for GDP growth for the years 2010-2019.
 We compare our prediction above to GDP growth for 2010. (ie. about 2.55%)

 ![alt text](https://github.com/christinanelson/SustainabilityProfitCorrelation/blob/main/Plots/USA_GDP_2010-2019_real.png?raw=true)

+The next step is to obtain prediction values for have kept 'blind'.
+I expect the performance to be consistent within the MLP's RMS error.

+The minimum final step for this project is to combine renewable energy consumption data with annual GDP data to perform a multivariate time series forecast using MLP.
+The goal is to determine whether renewable energy consumption of a country is an informative varible in GDP forecasts.
+The Granger causality test will be applied, which states if X (read: renewable energy consumption) causes Y (read: GDP growth), then the forecast of Y based on previous values of Y *and* the previous values of X should outperform the forecast of Y based on previous values of Y alone.
+The below figure is an overlay of annual GDP growth and renewable energy consumption data.

 ![alt text](https://github.com/christinanelson/SustainabilityProfitCorrelation/blob/main/Plots/USA_GDP+RenewableEnergyConsumption_timeseries_1961-2019.png?raw=true)